Skip to main content

 Photograph by Richard Walker

 Label TextThe Peaceable Kingdom paintings by Edward Hicks, of which sixty-two are known to exist, are among the most widely recognized icons of American folk art today.
 Hicks was raised in a Quaker household and became a highly respected Quaker minister, and his Peaceable Kingdoms strongly reflect his religious values and beliefs.
-This version of Hicks's Peaceable Kingdom includes the block-lettered verse from Isaiah 11:6-9.
+This version of Hicks’s Peaceable Kingdom includes a block-lettered verse from Isaiah 11:6-9.

 Hicks adapted this verse to include a reference to William Penn, whose humane treatment of Native Americans endeared him to generations of Quakers.
 A vignette of Penn’s treaty with the Indians, copied from Benjamin West’s famous painting, appears in the background as it does in many of Hicks’s Peaceable Kingdoms.